-Students Responsibility for Missed Material: Students who miss a session are responsible for obtaining handouts and completing assignments that were missed, and for any content that was missed that may or may not appear on examinations.
-Make-up sessions for missed classes, clinics and rotations are not feasible.
+Students Responsibility for Missed Material: Students who miss a session are responsible for obtaining handouts and completing assignments that were missed, and for any content that was missed.

 Rotations: Students who will miss a scheduled rotation must contact the appropriate Program Assistant and must find a replacement student for the rotation.
 Make-up sessions for missed rotations are not feasible.

 Some modules/courses may outline specific instructions students must follow in the event of an absence.
-It is the responsibility of all students to familiarize themselves with individual module/course absence protocols that must be followed.
-In the event students do not following the protocol outlined, students may receive a failing grade for professionalism.
-Students are expected to attend rotations to achieve an adequate breadth and depth of experience in each rotation.
+It is the responsibility of all students to familiarize themselves with individual module/course absence protocols that must be followed